 |9.
 Take free walking tours

-Free walking tours don’t cost you a thing and so you must avail them.
+Free walking tours don’t cost you a thing and so you must avail yourself.
 Almost every travel locale in Europe can be mapped under the free walking tour concept.
-All you need to do is understand the place, take help of Google Maps or even a local travel map and venture out as a happy traveller, strolling the streets.
+All you need to do is understand the place, take the help of Google Maps or even a local travel map and venture out as a happy traveller, strolling the streets.

 |10.
 Avail Inclusive Passes

 For people staying more than a week in a single country or a place, these passes are a boon.
-In fact, staying more at one place will justify the cost of the pass completely.
+In fact, staying more in one place will justify the cost of the pass completely.